 Average Danish Attorney Salary

-When looking at the average attorney salary in Denmark, you must consider the type of law you practice.
+When looking at the average attorney salary in Denmark, you must consider the type of Law you practice.
 For example, if you work for a large firm, your income could be significantly higher than Denmark’s average lawyer’s salary.
-But if you work for a small firm, you might only be earning the average.
-To find the average Danish attorney salary, you must first determine the average salary for the law you practice.
+But if you work for a small firm, you might only earn the average.
+To find the average Danish attorney salary, you must first determine the average salary for the Law you practice.

-If you are a young lawyer with no experience, you should focus on commercial, tax, or criminal law.
+If you are a young lawyer without experience, you should focus on commercial, tax, or criminal Law.

 Danish Attorney Salary in Denmark